Official links for British residents and visitors:

 Notarial and documentary services guide for Spain – documents available from the Consulate

-There will be times when those with interests in Spain, or resident here, need notarial assistance in the UK.
+If anyone in Spain needs notarial assistance in the UK.
 Christopher Atkinson is a Leeds-based specialist Notary Public.
-His main website is HERE, his blog is HERE, and I have personal experience of how he has helped in UK-Tenerife matters.
+His main website is HERE, his blog is HERE.
+He has helped several readers in UK-Tenerife matters.

 Health & Welfare

-- Spain has a missing child hotline that is part of an EU-wide network.
-The number is 116000.
-See HERE, and HERE for the Fundación ANAR – Ayuda a Niños y Adolescentes en Riesgo (“help for children and adolescents at risk”).
+- Spain’s missing child hotline is part of an EU-wide network.
+The number is 116000 and HERE is the Fundación ANAR – Ayuda a Niños y Adolescentes en Riesgo (“help for children and adolescents at risk”).

 Property & communities

 - Ley de Propiedad Horizontal (Law of Horizontal Division) (courtesy of APAF, association of presidents and administrators)

 - Law of Horizontal Division (in English, translation courtesy of Hestria, community administrators)